Planning Support for the Web Add-in Extensibility Sample UsedBooks Control

 In addition, because the first row in the UsedBooks table contains the column names, it would be helpful to replace (or override) the RowCount test object method supported for WebTable objects to reduce the row count and return the number of used copies available for this book.
 To support the SelectBook test object method and override the implementation of RowCount, you create a new test object class named WebExtUsedBooks, which extends WebTable.
 You then teach UFT One to identify this test object class as the one that represents the UsedBooks control.

-Define how UFT One will identify which test object class to use to represent the control:
+Define how UFT One identifies which test object class to use to represent the control:

 If the following conditions are met, use a WebExtUsedBooks test object to represent the control:

 The tagName property of the control's first child is table.

 The className property of the control's first child is UsedBooks.

 Decide the details for the new test object class: